Particle-Particle interaction#

 The neighbors argument provides a list of the particles that are within a neighborhood (i.e. closer than the interaction_distance argument in ParticleSet creation).

 The mutator argument is an initially empty list with all the mutations that need to be performed on particles at the end of running all InteractionKernels on all particles.
 This mutator argument is required, because otherwise the order at which interactions are applied has implications for the simulation.
 As a consequence, the simulation will likely be dependent on the order of the particle list if no mutator list is used.
-See the Mutator function section for an illustration of the mutator functionality.

 Pulling particles#